pascal-huber/resolved_static/content/projects/resolved.md

 # DESCRIPTION

-Creating a new and less minimalistic webpage has been on my mind for a long time.
-This is my attempt of writing a small yet powerful static site generator.

-# FEATURES

- - Generate a static page for all markdown files in `./content/`
+ - Creates pages for all markdown files in the `./content/` folder
- - Generate `index.html` files for directories which don't have a `index.md`
+ - Creates index files for all directories
- - Add tags to pages and provide overview
+ - Lets you add tags to pages and creates tag lists and index pages for them
- - Generate sitemap.xml
+ - Generates sitemap.xml
- - Generate atom.xml
+ - Generates atom.xml

 # EXAMPLE